Bihsud District: Governance

 In an Afghanistan Research and Evaluation Unit survey conducted on 11 February 2008, respondents in Behsud district noted that problems in the community had previously been solved by gatherings of elders in a jirga which would meet when necessary.
 The relationship between this pattern of dispute resolution and the Community Development Council (CDC) role was not entirely clear, but seemed to involve consultation between both types of institution in the case of small problems, such as youth opium addiction, and perhaps less in more important cases.
 On the other hand, this community mentioned the role of maliks and uluswal as well, noting these institutions had played roles in dispute resolution, but usually in a negative way through their favouritism or likelihood to be corrupt.
 Moreover, the unpopularity of the malik and the uluswal could have resulted in a heightened awareness of responsibility for community issues.

 Demographics

-As of 2002, the ethnic makeup of the district was approximately 75% Hazara, 20% Arabs of Afghanistan and 5% Pashai.
+As of 2002, the ethnic makeup of the district was approximately 95% Pashtun, 3% Arabs of Afghanistan and 2% Pashai.
 There were also 135 Hindu and Sikh families.
 The Khogiani tribe is centered in the area around Jalalabad.

 Records from 1885 indicate the presence of Afghan Arabs (almost entirely Pashto speaking, who were described as pastoralists and agriculturalists.

 In 2019, a population survey conducted by National Statistics and Information Authority estimated that total population of the district is 126,262, including 62,117 women and 64,145 men.
 All of them were living in rural area.